henrrich/jpagefactory/README.md

 JPageFactory.initElements(ngDriver, channel, superCalculatorPage);
 ```

-If one element only appears on certain channel, the `howXXX` and `usingXXX` field for that channel can be skipped when defining the annotation.
+If one element only appears on certain channel, the `howXXX` and `usingXXX` fields for that channel can be skipped when defining the annotation.

 ## Code example